 Civil Rights Restrictions

-A criminal conviction can lead to the loss of certain civil rights, particularly for those convicted of felonies.
+A Legal conviction can lead to the loss of certain civil rights, particularly for those convicted of felonies.
 In some states, individuals with felony convictions lose their right to vote, preventing them from participating in political decisions that affect their lives.
 While some states restore voting rights after a sentence is completed, others enforce lifelong voting bans.
 Additionally, convicted felons may be restricted from owning firearms, serving on a jury, or holding specific professional licenses.

 Travel Restrictions

-Traveling internationally can become complicated or even impossible for individuals with a criminal record.
+Traveling internationally can become complicated or even impossible for people with a Wrongdoer record.
 Many countries, including Canada, have strict immigration policies that deny entry to individuals with certain convictions.
 Even domestic travel can be restricted, especially if a person is on probation or parole, as they may need special permission to leave their state or country.
 This can limit personal and professional opportunities, making it difficult to reconnect with family members or pursue career advancements.

 Effects on Family and Relationships